grnydawn/miles-credit/README.md

 Henceforth, when adding new packages aim to use the no dependenices option.

+To test your Derecho installation, skip to [Launch with PBS on Casper or Derecho](#launch-with-pbs-on-casper-or-derecho).

 ## Standard Installation
 Clone from miles-credit github page:
 ```bash